We found 23 genetics specialists near Waltham, MA.

 Clinical interests: Genetic Issues

-Dr. Amy Kritzer practices pediatric genetics.
-She obtained her medical school training at Albert Einstein College of Medicine of Yeshiva University and performed her residency at Floating Hospital for Children.
-Her hospital/clinic affiliations include Boston Children's Hospital and Children's Hospital Boston.
-Dr. Kritzer is closed to new patients at this time.
+Dr. Amy Kritzer is a medical specialist in pediatric genetics.
+Dr. Kritzer honors Medicare insurance.
+After completing medical school at Albert Einstein College of Medicine of Yeshiva University, she performed her residency at Floating Hospital for Children.
+She is affiliated with Boston Children's Hospital and Children's Hospital Boston.
+She has a closed panel.

 Clinical interests: Metabolism

-Dr. Gabriel Cohn is a genetics and obstetrics & gynecology specialist in Springfield, MA and Lexington, MA.
-He accepts Medicaid insurance.
-Dr. Cohn's education and training includes medical school at SUNY Upstate Medical University and residency at a hospital affiliated with SUNY Upstate Medical University.
-Awards and/or distinctions he has received include First Prize Paper; CREOG, APGO Annual Meeting; National Faculty Award For Excellence; and Resident Education, Creog.
-Dr. Cohn is open to new patients.
+Dr. Gabriel Cohn specializes in genetics and obstetrics & gynecology and practices in Springfield, MA and Lexington, MA.
+Dr. Cohn takes Medicaid insurance.
+After attending SUNY Upstate Medical University for medical school, he completed his residency training at a hospital affiliated with SUNY Upstate Medical University.
+He has received the following distinctions: First Prize Paper; CREOG, APGO Annual Meeting; National Faculty Award For Excellence; and Resident Education, Creog.
+He is accepting new patients.

-Dr. Pierre Bitoun is a pediatric genetics specialist.
-He is in-network for Medicaid insurance.
-His medical residency was performed at Tufts Medical Center.
+Dr. Pierre Bitoun's medical specialty is pediatric genetics.
+Dr. Bitoun accepts Medicaid insurance.
+He welcomes new patients.
+For his residency, Dr. Bitoun trained at Tufts Medical Center.
 Dr. Bitoun has received professional recognition including the following: Physician Recognition Award (AMA).
-His practice is open to new patients.

 Conditions / Treatments